nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * A contact can have any number of <u>module</u>, <u>CCA</u>, and <u>remark</u> <a href="#59-tags" class="alert-link">tags</a> (including 0)!

-* A contact can have at most 2 majors.
+* A contact can have at most 2 major tags.
 If you input more than 2 majors, only the last 2 occurrences will be taken as parameters!

 </div>